As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 North Carolina is rich in minerals.
 You can find Gold, diamonds, spodumene, sphalerite, rutile, corundum, vermiculite, platinum, silver, labradorite, purpurite, galena, beryl, kyanite, smithsonite, malachite, hornblende, muscovite, magnetite, limonite, chalcedony, feldspar, calcite, mica, siderite, lazulite, and many others.

 Gold is easy to find in North Carolina.
-In the gravels near Cane creek, or at Brown Mountain, you can find gold with ease.
+You can easily find gold in the gravels near Cane Creek or at Brown Mountain.
 The area placers in Grandmother Mountain or the many schist outcrops of Little Snowbird Mountains are also abundant in gold.
-Placer gold can be found in the area gravels, pits, of Unaka, or the area stream gravels of McDowell County.
+Placer gold can be found in the gravels, Unaka pits, or McDowell County stream gravels.

-If you want to find diamonds in North Carolina, rest assured as there are various places where you can try your luck!
-In the gravels of Hall Creek and Silver Creek, many diamond specimens were found.
+If you want to find diamonds in North Carolina, rest assured that there are various places to try your luck!
+Many diamond specimens were found in the Hall Creek and Silver Creek gravels.
 The gravel of Kings Mountains is also a popular place to find diamonds.

-You can find diamonds in South Muddy Creek, near Dysartsville, or the area mining dumps in Sandy Level Church.
+You can find diamonds in South Muddy Creek, near Dysartsville, or in the mining dumps in Sandy Level Church.
 Diamonds are also found in Hollands Creek, in the gravels near Rutherfordton.

 TIP: If you want to know more about gold prospecting in North Carolina, check out the complete guide in the article below: